theCoderGirl247/Donation-DAPP/README.md

 8. Sepolia Testnet Deployment: Deployed on the Sepolia testnet to provide a realistic environment for development and testing.

 This project aims to provide vital support for rebuilding efforts by facilitating seamless contributions to those in need.
+For more information, please visit our Wiki Page.

-**Please note that this DApp operates on the Sepolia testnet and requires Sepolia ETH to function.**
+## **Please note that this DApp operates on the Sepolia testnet and requires Sepolia ETH to function.**